A Guide to Thinking Critically About History

 Ex.
 1: We’re mystified that children from wealthier families are suffering from a disproportionate amount of asthma.
 Why is that?
 Maybe being reared in a clean environment lowers one’s immunity.
 That argument is premised (rightly or wrongly) on the idea that the poor raise their children in dirty environments.
 If that’s wrong, the argument falls apart.

 Ex.
 2: Examine the following phrase: “My mother is someone who, in all respects, should be a Republican.
 She works hard, is very religious and has strong family values.
-Yet, because she is a Hindu and Indian-American and votes Democrat .”
+Yet, because she is a Hindu and Indian-American she votes Democrat.”
 It’s based on two debatable premises, or assumptions — that Democrats don’t believe in hard work, family or religion, and Republicans are racist.
+Those sound mainly like ideas that the respective parties think about each other than how people define themselves.

 Ex.
 2: The item above about Jefferson and Muslim pirates is premised on the idea that modern Americans should think or act in the same way as the Founding Fathers.
 That’s not a “false” premise, but it’s a debatable premise one would want to consider when making or hearing out the argument.
-Jefferson had slaves, too; should we?
+It’s an appeal or argument from authority.
+Jefferson had slaves, too.
+Should we?

 Ex.
-3: The debate over whether Harry Truman should have dropped atomic bombs on Japan is premised on the assumption that he ordered the attacks.
-There’s no proof of such an order.
+3: The debate over whether Harry Truman should have dropped atomic bombs on Japan is premised on the reasonable assumption that he ordered the attacks.
+However, there’s no actual proof of such an order.
+This lack of proof, in turn, doesn’t prove that he didn’t.
+That fallacy is known as an appeal or argument from ignorance.

 Ex.
 4: FOX Commentator Greg Gutfeld explained on C-SPAN that the purpose of conservatives is to make liberals possible.
-To wit: conservatives take the initiative to create a business (taking risk, going into debt, working long hours, sleeping on the floor, etc.) so that a liberal can come along later and demand higher wages as an employee.
-Whatever the argument’s other merits, the premise that job-creators are conservatives is debatable, to say the least.
+To wit: conservatives take the initiative to create a business (taking risk, going into debt, working long hours, sleeping on the floor, etc.) so that a liberal can come along later and demand higher wages as an employee or benefit from re-distributed taxes.
+Whatever the argument’s other merits, the premise that job-creators are conservatives is an over-generalization.
 A recent poll of small-business owners, for instance, showed that about 45% identify as Republicans or Tea Partiers and 30% as Democrats with the rest independents.
 Among larger corporations, much of the cutting-edge entrepreneurship of the last 30-40 years has come from the “bluest” areas like Silicon Valley and the Pacific Northwest.
-“Blue Islands” (liberal strongholds) are more prosperous, in general, than Red areas.
-Moreover, conservative ranchers and farmers in “red states” receive billions each year in government subsidies — far more proportionally than liberals in “blue states.”
+“Blue Islands” (liberal strongholds) are more prosperous, in general, than “red” areas.
+Why would that be if they’re filled with unassertive pikers waiting around for job-creators?
+Moreover, conservative ranchers and farmers in “red states” receive billions each year in government subsidies — far more proportionally than “blue states.”

 Ex.
-5: Arguments over Affirmative Action at elite schools are normally premised on the idea that all students are better off at elite schools.
+5: Arguments over affirmative action at elite schools are normally premised on the idea that all students are better off at elite schools.
 In fact, there’s substantial research showing that’s not the case.
+Some students might be better off elsewhere.
+Likewise, arguments against affirmative action are often premised on the idea that Whites are disadvantaged by such policies.
+However, sometimes Whites take spots from Asian-Americans to fulfill informal quotas.

 6. Confusing Association & Causation, or Cause-and-Effect